avpripri/BackFlip/README.md

 # Background
 This is a DirectX Windows application designed to be the best "split-window" companion with an electronic flight bag or similar flight/navigation computer.
 It's designed to be a better primary flight display system period.

+# Hardware

+Many avionics companies offer flight sensors, they have a few names... air-data, ADAHRS, IMU.
+What makes this project different is that it's DIY, and cost.. $60 vs. $2000.
+This is because we're leveraging hardware developed to a price-point to fly drones.
+So one would ask, what about quality?
+Is it any good... in short, yes, it's very good.
+It definately does the job.

+For manned visual reference flight, the FAA requires pressure altitude, airspeed and heading.
+The individual sensors required for this are;

+- Altimeter - barometeric pressure
+- Airspeed - differential pressure
+- Compass - Magnetometer

+All but one of the above are commonly available on a single, compact and sold-state PCB board.
+Differential pressure, required for indiciated airspeed, must be added by solder-on a MPXV7002DP module (ebay $30) to ch2 servo (configured as analog to digital) on the controller and connecting the pressure port to a pitot source, will output a voltage that varies linearly with airspeed.
+Airspeed calibration is configurable in the display software.

+Additionally to the required information above, these flight controller boards also have 3 axis accellerometer and 3 axis solid state gyros which, when signal processed yield;

+- Pitch
+- Roll
+- Stabalized heading (merged with compass above)
+- Yaw
+- Accelleration

+For this project, I chose to use an older generation of flight controller, the Naze32 "FULL" version or 10 dof.
+It is important that you get the "FULL" version or 10-dof.
+Most flight controllers are just gyros, that won't work for this purpose.
+For the Naze32 FULL, here are the list of sensors;

+- MPU6050 (Gryo/ACC)
+- HMC5883L (Mag)
+- MS5611 (Baro)

+The [RTIMULib2-Arduino](https://github.com/avpripri/RTIMULib2) project is already configured to build, initialize, calibrate and generate data for these sensors.
+Other boards can be used with other sensors, you'll need to configure and build your own firmway (see the project).

 # Visualization

 Classic EFIS designs are very "busy".
 There's a lot of data in too small a screen.
 The general "situational awareness" that comes with an EFIS is spectacular, but EFIS' come with a bad side-effect.
 Even if you fly with them often, it's difficult to "at-a-glance" on a primary flight display _KNOW_ you're flying fine.
 I took that and tried to make a better display.